ysyk2021/the-power-of-patience-how-lifelong-learning-fosters-perseverance/src/chapter-1-2.md

-Chapter: The Benefits of Lifelong Learning for Developing Patience
+The Benefits of Lifelong Learning for Developing Patience
 ==================================================================

 Introduction